What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 What can I do if my bathroom is blocked?

-When should I call an experienced plumber to fix a blocked toilet?
+When should I contact an experienced plumber to fix the problem of a toilet that is blocked?

 Additional Information